-We were inspected by the Care Quality Commission (CQC) late in 2014 and our report was published on 22 January 2015 with an updated report published on 12 October 2016.
+We were inspected by the Care Quality Commission (CQC) in October 2019 and our report was published on 17 December 2019.
 The full results can be viewed in the document below.

-Thanks to the hard work of all our staff and patients we have been awarded with an overall rating of Good, with three areas highlighted as Outstanding.
+Thanks to the hard work of all our staff and patients we have been awarded with an overall rating of Good, with one area highlighted as Outstanding.

 Here is an extract from the Overall Summary of the Letter from the Chief Inspector of General Practice: